ohimjosh/iMusic-Leaderboards/README.md

 > While the software does not have to be “bug free", I should not encounter bugs while performing the documented operations, or variations thereof.
+# Cloning The Project
+    On vscode, click on clone repository on the main explorer page and input the repository URL into the pop-up box.